Porichthys myriaster: Description

-Porichthys myriaster can grow to 51cm in length.
+Porichthys myriaster can grow to 51 cm in length.

 Distribution and habitat

 Porichthys myriaster is found from the intertidal zone to 126 m depth in the eastern Pacific, from California, USA to northern Peru.
 It inhabits both rocky areas and soft bottoms and is common in bays.

 Ecology and behaviour

 Porichthys myriaster will often rest on or bury itself in the soft bottom sediments.
 It can create a humming or grunting sound and is more active during the nighttime.